WebexCC-SA/AUS_LTRCCT-2000/docs/main/overview.md

 **• Utilize Proactive Campaign:** Proactively engage customers through intelligent outreach and dynamic self-service using Webex AI Agents.-->
 ## Use Case

 ## Webex AI Agent Design - to order flowers!
-As easy as that!

 Designing a **Webex AI Agent** for 4Flowers, a flower shop, to assist callers to order flowers.